-The courses related to the Carl Goodson Honors Program will be conducted in the appropriate division or department of the studies.
-Using the prefix designating the division or department in which the study is conducted, the following course numbers and descriptions apply:
+Honors students will take all courses related to the Carl Goodson Honors Program in the appropriate division or department of the studies.
+With prefixes designating the division or department of the study, the following course numbers and descriptions apply:

 2981.
 Honors Directed Studies.